 For those on a budget in Venice, substantial savings can be had by staying in a hotel in Mestre or Marghera, or near the main airport, but you must count on at least 45-60 minutes each way until you get into the city center.

 Hostel: Anda Venice Hostel, a hugely popular hostel in Mestre, located just two minutes on foot from the train station and within walking distance from the city center

-Budget: San Lio Tourist House, unpretentious choice within 5 minutes of St. Mark’ Square and the Rialto Bridge
+Budget: San Lio Tourist House, an unpretentious choice within 5 minutes of St. Mark’s Square and the Rialto Bridge

 Mid-range: Four Points by Sheraton Venice Mestre, a reasonably-priced 4-star hotel in Mestre.
 A great option if you’re visiting Venice by car as the hotel offers free parking